zoomoid/default-backend/README.md

 The dedicated mount point for a configmap file is `/etc/default-backend/config.yaml`.
 Do NOT mount into `/`, as the default configmap is located there and you MUST NOT replace it, as it serves as the kernel for the configuration.

+## Running the containers

+As already mentioned, the default Dockerfile builds a distroless container, i.e., it has no shell you can access to perform any other operation than running the application.
+If you need a shell for whatever reason, e.g., patch something or plainly experiment, have a look at the `debug` tag: <https://github.com/zoomoid/default-backend/pkgs/container/default-backend%2Fdebug>.
+It builds an alpine linux image that has a shell ready to go!

 ## Usage with docker-compose

 This is very straight-forward, just override the environment variables above from the docker-compose.yaml